 Starting with pfSense Plus software version 21.02 and pfSense CE software version 2.5.0, the system logs are kept in a plain text format and periodically rotated.
-The options in this section control how the system handles log rotation.
+The options in this section control how the firewall handles log rotation.

 The options in this section of the page are global only, and cannot be changed for individual logs.

 - Log Rotation Size (Bytes)

 This field controls the size at which the firewall rotates logs.
 The default size is

 This does not account for space used by rotated log files.

-Increasing this value allows every log file to grow to the specified size, so disk usage may increase significantly.
-Log file sizes are checked once per minute to determine if rotation is necessary, so a rapidly growing log file may exceed this value.
+Increasing this value allows every log file to grow to the specified size, so disk usage can increase significantly.
+The firewall checks log file sizes once per minute to determine if rotation is necessary, so a rapidly growing log file may exceed this value.

 - Log Compression

-The type of compression to use when the system rotates log files.
+The type of compression the firewall uses when rotating log files.
 Compressing rotated log files saves disk space, and the compressed logs remain available for display and searching in the GUI.
 Though processing large compressed files can be time consuming, most use cases will not notice significant slowness.

 The types of compression available are

 none(disables compression).
 All of the options which use compression are reasonably fast and offer good compression rates.
 Some may compress better than others, others are slightly faster, but ultimately the decision is up to the environment and the administrators.

 The type of compression used by all log files must be identical.
-When changing this value, the system must remove all previously rotated compressed log files.
+When changing this value, the firewall must remove all previously rotated compressed log files.